rakeshtembhurne/poc-study-tool/backend/documentation/database/database-docs.md

 - Each user owns their private collection of flashcards
 - Cascade delete: removing user removes all their cards
 - No card sharing between users

+### User (1) → Decks (Many)
+- Each user can create and manage their own decks.
+- Decks are private to the user unless marked as public.
+- Cascade delete is not explicitly defined in the Prisma schema for `Deck`, but should be handled by the application logic.

+### Deck and Card Relationship
+- The `Deck` model is  linked to `Card` with a direct database foreign key relation in Prisma.
+- A card can be associated with a deck in two ways:
+  1. The `Card` model has a `deck` field of type `String`, which can hold the title of a deck.
+This allows for a flexible, string-based association.
+  2. The `Deck` model has a `cardId` field, which can be used to link a deck to a specific "cover" or representative card.

 ### Card (1) → Reviews (Many)
 - Each card has a complete review history